teymurgahramanov/kc/README.md

 🚨 Helps you to avoid making mistakes by highlighting production clusters in red.

-👍 Written in pure bash and installed with a single command.
+👍 Very light and installed with a single command.

 ## Install
 ```bash